vparrello/FIG-Bioinformatics-Course/3_Projections/3.1_Sample-Set-Creation/Sample-Set-Creation-Exercise-2_Sorting_Data.md

 # Sample Set Creation Sorting Data

-Objective: Sort your gathered data into diseased and control groups.
+Objective: Sort your gathered data into diseased and control groups, then gather more samples.

 Now that we have gathered all the data we need, it's time to make the data useable for our machine learning model.
 In order to create an accurate (can't remember the word), the machine learning model will need to know what data is from diseaed patients and what data is a control.